Sage-Bionetworks-IT/cfn-cr-sc-bucket-policy/README.md

 * `ServiceToken` refers to the ARN of the lambda function.
 You can follow the pattern given; see "Install Lambda into AWS" below for the stack that exports that value.
 * The only required property is `BucketName`, a String.
 * `ExtraPrincipals` is an optional CommaDelimitedList of valid IAM policy [principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) strings.
-* `RequireEncryption` is a boolean value; it will default to false if left out, otherwise, set it to `true` or `false` but do not quote those.
+* `RequireEncryption` is a boolean value; it will default to false if left out.

 ## Development